Bonjour (software): Overview

 Software such as Bonjour Browser or iStumbler, both for macOS, can be used to view all services declared by these applications.
-Apple's "Remote" application for iPhone and iPod Touch also uses Bonjour to establish connection to iTunes libraries via Wi-Fi.
+Apple's "Remote" application for iPhone and iPod Touch also uses Bonjour to establish a connection to iTunes libraries via Wi-Fi.

 Bonjour only works within a single broadcast domain, which is usually a small area, without special DNS configuration. macOS, Bonjour for Windows and AirPort Base Stations may be configured to use Wide Area Bonjour which allows for wide area service discovery via an appropriately configured DNS server.

 Applications generally implement Bonjour services using standard TCP/IP calls, rather than in the operating system.
 Although macOS provides various Bonjour services, Bonjour also works on other operating systems.
 Apple has made the source code of the Bonjour multicast DNS responder, the core component of service discovery, available as a Darwin open source project.
 The project provides source code to build the responder daemon for a wide range of platforms, including Mac OS 9, macOS, Linux, *BSD, Solaris, VxWorks, and Windows.
 Apple also provides a user-installable set of services called Bonjour for Windows and Java libraries.